ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-28.0.0.md

 ## Disallowing nesting block quotes

-CKEditor v28.0.0 supports a block quote inserted into another block quote.
+Prior to version 28.0.0 inserting block quote into a block quote was not allowed.

 If you wish to bring back the old behavior see {@link features/block-quote#disallowing-nesting-block-quotes "Disallowing nesting block quotes"}.